How to Monitor EU Legislation: A Practitioner’s Guide

 Manual monitoring

 The baseline: a policy officer checks institutional websites daily, maintains a spreadsheet of tracked files, and distributes updates via email.
-This works for teams tracking fewer than 20 files, but it does not scale.
-It is also entirely dependent on the individual doing the monitoring — when they are on leave, coverage drops to zero.
+This gives you full editorial control and a deep understanding of each file, but it does not scale beyond about 20 procedures.
+It is also entirely dependent on the individual doing the monitoring.
+When they are on leave, coverage drops to zero.

 Commercial monitoring platforms